“Luck is when preparation meets opportunity” -Coach Datka

 Training With Speed Safely

 Traditional training constantly emphasizes muscles versus movements.
 Just open up a fitness magazine and you will see workouts for a better chest, arms and legs but rarely do you see a workout for better pushing, pulling or squatting.

 The fact is as your body ages, being able to push, pull or lunge in multiple directions is going to be far more important to you than building your chest, back and legs.
 I promise if you can lunge multiple ways, you will have great looking legs.
-Obviously you have seen that resistance band training allows YOU to push, pull and lunge in all directions.
+Obviously the same will be true for the chest and back.
+Fortunately with resistance band training you can push, pull and lunge in all directions.

 Pushing in Multiple Directions